- 82% of marketers have determined that SEO’s effectiveness is on the rise, according to a study by Market Drive.

 - There are a large variety of lucrative benefits of taking an all-out approach to SEO.
 However, why are so many businesses struggling to build an online presence?

 According to Moz, search engine optimization (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
-To put it simply, SEO is a fundamental aspect geared towards how your website ranks online.
-By typing in a basic keyword into a search engine, billions of search results are generated.
+To put it simply, SEO is a fundamental aspect geared toward how your website ranks online.
+By typing a basic keyword into a search engine, billions of search results are generated.
 From a consumer’s perspective, countless options are available online to choose from.
 However, from a business perspective, websites are constantly engaged in a herculean battle, fighting for positioning in the search results.

 Often, many individuals misinterpret SEO to be a complicated concept.
 In actuality and in practice, SEO is quite methodical.
 By following some basic SEO principles, you can boost your website’s SEO by leaps and bounds if you’re consistent and focused on effective SEO practices.
-You may ask, “what are these principles and how can I get my website found online?”
+You may ask, “What are these principles and how can I get my website found online?”

 The answer is actually simpler than you may think.
-Often times, it’s much easier to learn how to complete a task just by learning what not to do in specific situations.
+Oftentimes, it’s much easier to learn how to complete a task just by learning what not to do in specific situations.
 Therefore, in this article, you will learn about 10 critical SEO mistakes and how you can fix them.

 1. Failure to Focus on Relevant Content

 Google is very specific on how it ranks websites on its search engine.
 Their primary objective is to give web users relevant search results that directly pertain to a specific inquiry.
-The world’s largest search engine is openly committed to supplying web users with relevant search results that directly pertains to a specific inquiry.
+The world’s largest search engine is openly committed to supplying web users with relevant search results that directly pertain to a specific inquiry.